 Whilst we aim to provide a SUPA fun experience for everyone that visits, we understand that some of our Supa Fans can find their visit to Supatramp somewhat overwhelming.
 Recently we decided to trial (as other businesses in the community have also done) a low-sensory hour to offer a more pleasant visit to those Supa Fans who may experience sensory overload, and it went well – so we’d like to make it a regular thing!

 We want everyone that visits Supa to have an insanely fun time, so during this hour, we will have minimal lighting throughout the centre, turn off all music, radio and television screens, minimise PA announcements (with the exception of emergencies) and have our friendly Airguards throughout the centre ready to help our Supa fans have an awesome time!
 Because that’s what it’s all about, right?
 We will also turn off all arcade games during this time (because they move around and can be a little noisy!) we hope you understand – but you’re welcome to come back and play them another time!

 We know that many of our Supa friends, including those with Autism Spectrum Disorder, enjoy the activities we have to offer, so this “quiet hour” aims to provide them with the optimal environment for doing so.
 We will reduce all distractions and noise as much as possible during this hour, so that everyone can enjoy their time with us!

 What time should I arrive?

-Quiet Hour will be set up at 3.50pm – this means that everything will be turned off at this time.
+Quiet Hour will be set up ten minutes before your start session – this means that everything will be turned off at this time.
 If you do happen to arrive before this time, please be aware that the park will still be functioning as usual – although, you are still welcome to enter if you wish.